bugbakery/audapolis/doc/fileformat_v3.md

 A `speaker_change` changes the current speaker.
 If present, it MUST be the first item in a section.
-It has one additional property:
+It has two additional properties:
 - speaker
 - language

 The speaker MUST be a string.
 It MAY NOT be the empty string.
 It MAY NOT consist of only white space (as defined in [ECMAScript Section `TrimString`](https://tc39.es/ecma262/#sec-trimstring)).
-It MAY contain the entire range of unicode characters.
+It MAY otherwise contain the entire range of unicode characters.

-The `langauge` MUST be a string.
+The `language` MUST be a string or null.
-It MAY be the empty string.
-It MAY be an ietf language code.
+It MUST be null or an ietf language code.
 It MAY NOT be another value.

-#### `heading`

-A `heading` marks a Heading in the document.
-A `heading` MUST only appear at the beginning of a section, i.e. it MUST follow a heading, a paragraph break or be at the start of the document.
-A `heading` also marks the end of a section, i.e. the item *after* the heading is the first item of a new section.

-A `heading` has the following additional properties:
-1. `level`
-2. `text`

-The level is a number of the inclusive range 1-3.
-It represents a hierarchy of headings with 1 being the highest (or most important) heading and 3 being the lowest (or least important) one.

-The `text` MUST be a string.
-It MAY NOT be the empty string.
-It MAY NOT consist of only white space (as defined in [ECMAScript Section `TrimString`](https://tc39.es/ecma262/#sec-trimstring)).
-It MAY contain the entire range of unicode characters.
-Applications MAY choose to ignore or not render certain white space characters, e.g. newlines.

 #### `text`